 What Does Osteopathy Treat?

-The human body is designed to move, it is key to our health to do so but our modern lifestyle unfortunately forces us to sit for prolonged periods of time at desks, in cars, even on the sofa at home.
-This can cause stiffness and other problems in the musculo-skeletal system such as muscle and tendon injuries, slipped discs, sciatica, carpal tunnel syndrome, tenosynovitis, peritendonitis, epicondylitis, wrist pain, lower back pain, neck pain, shoulder pain and repetitive strain injuries.
-Your Osteopath can help by looking at your individual posture when sitting or driving, and offer advice on how to improve it and suggest exercises and changes in routine which can alleviate your pain or prevent it happening in the first place.
+The human body is designed to move, it is key to our health.
+The modern lifestyle unfortunately forces us to sit for prolonged periods of time at desks, in cars, even on the sofa at home.
+This can cause stiffness and other problems in the musculo-skeletal system such as muscle and tendon injuries, slipped discs etc. Our Osteopaths can assist in improving the range of motion of joints and reducing stiffness.

 What About Side Effects?